The Probability of Intransitivity in Dice and Close Elections: Transitivity of non-uniform dice

 Observe that the distribution $a_1, \ldots, a_n$ conditioned on $\cE_0$ can be obtained by first sampling $d_1, \ldots, d_m$ conditioned on $\sum_{i=1}^m d_i = 0$ and then sampling $a_{2i-1}$ and $a_{2i}$ conditioned on $a_{2i-1}+a_{2i}=d_i$ independently for each $i\in[m]$.

 Fix a choice of $d_1, \ldots, d_m$ satisfying \eqref{eq:108}.
 We will call $i \in [m]$ that fulfills the condition from \eqref{eq:108} \emph{good}.
 We will now show that any such good $i$ assumes values from \eqref{eq:105} with constant probability.
-More precisely, assume $d_1$ is good, then consider $d \in [2z^*-\delta, 2z^*+\delta]$ and compute (where $o(1)$ is a function that uniformly goes to zero as $\delta$ goes to zero)
+To that end, let us assume without loss of generality that $d_1$ is good and consider $d \in [2z^*-\delta, 2z^*+\delta]$.
+We compute (where $o(1)$ is a function that uniformly goes to zero as $\delta$ goes to zero)

 where $c'$ is a positive constant achieved for small enough $\delta$.
 A similar argument gives